-The effects of the US China trade war has been nothing short of devastating for Thai exports so far.
-Thailand has found its manufacturing base literally pulled apart by opposing forces in the struggle between the world’s two biggest economies.
+The effects of the US-China trade war has been nothing short of devastating for Thai exports so far.
+Thailand has found its manufacturing base pulled apart by opposing forces in the struggle between the world’s two biggest economies.
 What has surprised many is the global effect on world trade which has been smothered.
-This week at the Bloomberg Asean Business Summit in Bangkok, newly elected Thai Prime Minister Prayut Chan-ocha said he was working hard as the Chairman of Asean to see the Regional Comprehensive Economic Partnership come into force.
+This week at the Bloomberg ASEAN Business Summit in Bangkok, newly elected Thai Prime Minister Prayut Chan-ocha said he was working hard as the Chairman of ASEAN to see the Regional Comprehensive Economic Partnership come into force.
 The proposed 16 member free trade area include Thailand, India and China would represent the biggest free trade area in the world with 39% of the world’s GDP.
 The problem is that bickering on terms has broken out between China and India.

-A leading Thai business woman and Chairwoman of the Thai National Shippers Council this week called on the Thai government to put aside its fears of being reprimanded by US authorities and to act to counter the appreciating value of the Thai baht at a time when the world is breaking free from multilateral cooperation and global consensus in favor of national self interest.
+A leading Thai businesswoman and Chairwoman of the Thai National Shippers Council this week called on the Thai government to put aside its fears of being reprimanded by US authorities and to act to counter the appreciating value of the Thai baht at a time when the world is breaking free from multilateral cooperation and global consensus in favour of national self-interest.
 Her call comes on the same week as an assistant governor with the Bank of Thailand suggested strongly that an appreciating Thai baht may be driven somewhat by speculative forces that may be detrimental to the economic interests of Thailand.

-Thailand may well soon find itself having to give up this co operative and benign world view and take action to protect its interests in a world where the Thai economy is literally being pulled apart between inward investment which only benefits foreign investors and global players as China and the US battle it out to protect their own economic interests.
+Thailand may well soon find itself having to give up this cooperative and benign world view and take action to protect its interests in a world where the Thai economy is being pulled apart between inward investment which only benefits foreign investors and global players as China and the US battle it out to protect their own economic interests.

 Time for Thailand to look at the appreciating baht